Eriksholm: The Stolen Dream: Synopsis

 During her imprisonment in Eriksholm's citadel, Hansen tells Hanna that he has captured Alva and Sebastian, and gloats that all he did is for the benefit of the people of the city, but Hanna retorts that he is just a power hungry madman.
-Later, Colonel Lindh and his soldiers arrive and release Hanna.
-The Colonel informs Hanna that he is an agent of Rosmark's Prime Minister, and that Hansen has allied with the Sakhin and will allow their invasion force to pass through Eriksholm, to start a war with Rosmark while Eriksholm becomes an independent city-state.
-Hanna rescues both Sebastian and Alva and they help the Colonel's men to reach the citadel's main artillery battery so the Colonel can fire at the Sakhin to show that Hansen is no longer in control to give them passage to invade Rosmark.
+Later, Colonel Lindh and his soldiers arrive and break Hanna out.
+Lindh informs Hanna that he is an agent of Rosmark's Prime Minister, and wanted to find Herman before Hansen.
+He confirms that Hansen has allied with the Sakhin and will allow their invasion force to pass through Eriksholm, to start a war with Rosmark while Eriksholm becomes an independent city-state.
+Hanna rescues both Sebastian and Alva, and they help Lindh's men reach the citadel's main artillery battery so Lindh can fire at the Sakhin to show that Hansen is no longer in control to give them passage to invade Rosmark.
 Hanna and Alva fight their way to Hansen's operations room and confront him.
 Hansen justifies his treachery, declaring his disillusionment with the corrupted and decaying political structure of Rosmark, and his belief that the Sakhin can help the people of Eriksholm toward a better future.
 Alva rebuffs his words, saying that the Sakhin would massacre them instead.
-At the same time, the Colonel and his men manage to seize the artillery and repel the Sakhin.
+At the same time, Lindh and his men manage to seize the artillery and repel the Sakhin.
 Not wanting to be killed by Hanna's poison dart, Hansen offers to be arrested and put on trial for treason.
-Colonel Lindh allows Hanna to decide whether to kill Hansen; Hanna realizes that since Hansen has committed treason, he is no longer a Rosmark citizen, and suggests handing Hansen over to the Sakhin, subjecting him to a far worse fate for making a fool out of them.
+Lindh allows Hanna to decide whether to kill Hansen; Hanna realizes that since Hansen has committed treason, he is no longer a Rosmark citizen, and suggests handing Hansen over to the Sakhin, subjecting him to a far worse fate for making a fool out of them.

-With Quist's money, Alva builds a shelter for homeless and orphans named after Herman in his honor.
+With Quist's money, Alva builds a shelter for homeless and orphans named in Herman's honor.
 Hanna rides the train to see the beautiful Apple Gardens, like she and her brother had dreamt about.